HomeSkin Firming10 Collagen-Support Habits

 These are the same actives behind at-home skin tightening, so your firming routine and your collagen habits reinforce each other.

 Some people take collagen peptide supplements, and early research is mixed but somewhat encouraging for skin hydration and elasticity.
-They are generally considered safe, but think of them as a possible bonus on top of the fundamentals, not a replacement for sun protection and diet.
+They are generally considered safe, but think of them as a possible bonus on top of the fundamentals, not a replacement for sun protection and a good diet.
+If you try one, keep your expectations modest and give it consistent time.

 Final takeaway